 YOUR TIME Women’s Empowerment Foundation is a non-profit organization founded in the wake of the 2016 American election by three women in Regina, Saskatchewan: Sandy Beug, Lisa Peters, and Lois Vanderhooft.
 They were inspired by Hillary Clinton’s concession speech, particularly her words to young women urging them not to despair: “And to all the little girls who are watching, never doubt that you are valuable and powerful and deserving of every chance and opportunity in the world to pursue and achieve your own dreams.”

 The three women were able to readily recruit several like-minded friends, and thus a movement was born.
 A diverse group of individuals enthusiastically agreed to join the board: a lawyer, a veterinarian, a teacher, a school administrator, an accountant, several prominent business women and men, a pharmacist, a physician, a dentist, civil servants, a professional musician, a university student and young mother, a First Nation social worker, and a former cabinet minister and current member of the provincial legislature.
-They all strongly believe that one way to empower young women is via education.
+They all strongly believe that one way to empower young women is via support and sustainable resources.
 A particular need was identified: every month young women stay away from school due to a lack of menstrual supplies.
 The group decided that they would begin by addressing this obstacle to attending school by raising money to provide menstrual supplies, specifically menstrual cups, to young women in two targeted locations.

-Our mission is to provide girls and women with the knowledge and sustainable resources to manage menstrual hygiene.
+Our mission is to provide girls and women with the support and sustainable resources to manage menstrual hygiene.
 Our vision is that, once the lack of a feminine hygiene product no longer prevents girls from attending school more young women will complete their education, realize their potential, and thereby become empowered to contribute to their communities and ultimately rise above poverty.